When Is Google’s Birthday?

 By 1998, Google was open for business.
 Although the official anniversary date for Google.com is speculated to be September 7th, the celebration of its anniversary shifts around every year, possibly due to the World Trade Center bombing occurring only a few years after Google’s launch on nearly the same date.
 Only recently has September 27th seemed to be accepted as the official anniversary.

 With concerns about product changes rising with every new venture, Page and Brin decided to create a new corporate structure.
 According to the article Google and Alphabet: What does this all mean? making this change would transform Google from a “company that does a huge range of things, to a conglomerate that owns a string of businesses.”
 The new parent company, “Alphabet,” was created to take over Google’s more ambitious projects, such as Life Sciences division Calico, Google X, Google Fiber and much more.
 Larry Page left his second in command, Sunda Pichai, in charge of “new Google”-which oversaw core businesses such as Gmail, YouTube and Android-and set out to run Alphabet himself.
-This development allowed Page and Brin to step back from Google’s every day responsibilities and focus on developing more of their bigger ideas and aspirations for the company.
+This development allowed Page and Brin to step back from Google’s everyday responsibilities and focus on developing more of their bigger ideas and aspirations for the company.

 Since Google’s founding and its launch, it has become one of the most powerful companies in the world.
-There isn’t a student, parent, business owner, child or grandparent that hasn’t used-or, at the very least, heard of – the corporation.
-Google’s growth and its recent split into Google and Alphabet allows Page and Brin to continue to work towards bigger aspirations for the company, ranging from scientific advances to creating fun house-hold products.
+There isn’t a student, parent, business owner, child or grandparent that hasn’t used or, at the very least, heard of – the corporation.
+Google’s growth and its recent split into Google and Alphabet allow Page and Brin to continue to work towards bigger aspirations for the company, ranging from scientific advances to creating fun household products.
 As of 2015, according to Business Insider Page’s net worth was estimated at roughly $35.7 billion with Brin coming up close behind as being worth a whopping $35 billion.
 As of May 2017, Google itself has been estimated to be worth roughly $101.8 billion.

-The company has achieved a mind-blowing amount of success in just 19 (though the amount of years may vary depending on the date you may personally consider to be Google’s birthday) short years.
+The company has achieved a mind-blowing amount of success in just 19 (though the number of years may vary depending on the date you may personally consider to be Google’s birthday) short years.
 Take a brief moment to think about just how different life would be if Page and Brin hadn’t taken to each other after that tour of Stanford in 1995.
 Wish Google a happy birthday on September 27th and keep in mind just how much success you’re surrounded by the next time you do a quick Google search!

-*In no way does Fremont College promise or guarantee employment or level of income/wages.
+*In no way does Fremont University promise or guarantee employment or level of income/wages.